 The principle is based on the use of tubes to create many small pockets where plants can grow.

-• In addition, the oxygen is supplied to the plants through the pipes and directly to the roots as well as through the leaves.
-The air flows around the tubes because the water does not completely fill the tubes.
+- What’s more, air circulates through the pipes, supplying the plants with the oxygen they need directly to the roots and through the leaves.
+The air circulates around the tubes because the water does not completely fill the tubes.

-The system is basically self-sufficient even if it sometimes requires the addition of a little water from time to time.
-Unlike a conventional system, a vertical aquaponics system must be equipped with a filter.
+The system is basically self-sufficient, although it does require a little water to be added from time to time.
+Unlike a conventional system, a vertical aquaponics system must be fitted with a filter.

 This filter should be placed before the water is supplied to the plants to prevent waste from attaching to the plant roots.